Cargo Handling in the Marine Environment

 Posted by: admin on November 12, 2013

 We all know that powered industrial trucks (PITs) are dangerous by nature.
 That is why forklift operators have to train their butts off to become OSHA certified to make sure they don’t kill themselves or innocent bystanders when using the different types of cargo handling equipment in the maritime environment.
-Cargo handling of shipping containers is a whole new kettle of fish, because the consequences of an accident caused by some dingus who didn’t load the cargo correctly are extremely severe.
-Add to that the fact that poor conditions at sea impose a whole new level of danger because of stormy conditions like heavy winds and mountain-high waves, bring about a whole new level of danger.
+Cargo handling of shipping containers is a whole new kettle of fish because accidents caused by some dingus who didn’t load the cargo correctly have severe consequences.
+Poor conditions at sea, like heavy winds and mountain-high waves, bring about a whole new level of danger.

 Every year, more than ten thousand shipping containers fall overboard and dump their cargo onto an unsuspecting sea.
-Half of these accidents occur because of negligent cargo handling back at the dock.
+Half of these accidents occur because of the poor use of cargo handling equipment and safety negligence.
 Incidentally, falling overboard is the best outcome for this type of accident; a container falling into the ship can cause catastrophic damage.
-Dropping a chock full 20-foot metal container at dockside is also a risk to be avoided.
+Dropping a 20-foot metal container at dockside is also a major risk for cargo workers.

 Here, we give a brief description of some of the specialized cargo handling equipment used in the shipping industry.